ROCm/rocprofiler-sdk/source/docs/how-to/using-thread-trace.rst

   * Contains detailed tracing information in the form of .json files.

-  * This directory can be opened using ROCprof Compute Viewer.
+  * This directory can be opened using the `ROCprof Compute Viewer <https://rocm.docs.amd.com/projects/rocprof-compute-viewer/en/amd-mainline/>`_.

 - Raw files: